OmniaGamall/Book-List/README.md

 1. Add Books: Input book name click on "Add Book" button.
 2. finished Books: click on "Done" button for removing books you've finished or no longer wish to track.

 Feel free to explore the code, contribute, or use it as a foundation for your own projects.
-Happy reading!